-Course Outline of Record Section Changes/Revisions Unit Value Change - Varies by course level and context; see note below chart about Unit Value Changes. - If the units of a UC transfer level course decrease, seek guidance from the Curriculum Office and Articulation Officer Hours If a lecture/lab course becomes lecture- or lab-only, or vice versa COR Content Elements in the COR have been changed to such a degree that the course is essentially a different course.
-Course split (or merge) A semester course is broken into separate modules.
+Changes/Revisions Varies by course level and context; see note below chart about Unit Value Changes.
+If the units of a UC transfer level course decrease. seek guidance from the Curriculum Office and Articulation Officer If a lecture/lab course becomes lecture- or lab-only, or vice versa Elements in the COR have been changed to such a degree that the course is essentially a different course.
+A semester course is broken into separate modules.
 OR Two or more short, related courses are combined to make a semester length course.